Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 “Yes and no. He was like me.
 The others are killers.
-I could never kill anyone and I don’t think he could have either.
+I could never kill anyone, and I know he couldn’t have either.
 When the others turned to violence, we decided to get out.
 When they found out, they came after us.
 We stole the boat to escape.”

 “You were a member of a terrorist group!?!”